-A- Examination of the pore size and the time for resealing in electroporated Pseudomonas putida F1 (Gram-negative bacteria).
-The experiment conditions, 1- Bacterial suspension of P. putida F1 (6899 DSMZ, Germany) will exposed to a pulsed electric field (PEF) of about 1-4 kV cm-1 with a frequency of 100 Hz, square pulse shape, with a duration of 10 µs.
-And with variation of the pulses number of between 1,000 to 10,000 in a continuous series of trains which include 500 pulses each.
-The duration of a train is 5 s with a 2 s interval between the trains.
-The trains will deliver in a polar mode.
-2- P. putida F1 will suspend in PBS which is diluted in ultra-pure (UP) water (0-24.22 mM PBS), leading to current densities of between 0.02±0.01-5.2 ± 0.1 A cm-2.
-The conductivity before adding the bacteria of the UP water and PBS is 1 and 155-4058 µS cm-1, respectively.
-3- Immediately after the PEF treatment of the bacterial suspension in PBS (4 different conductive solutions) with the different current densities, the treated bacterial suspension will be diluted in brain heart infusion (BHI) a rich medium containing: a- the fluorescent dye, Lucifer Yellow (457.25 Da) in an attempt to receive a crude information on the pores duration until revealing; b- hydrophobic molecules from one aromatic hydrocarbon to 10 rings which include 7 aromatic hydrocarbon and 3 rings of 5 carbons (Benzene, Naphthalene, Anthracene, Pyrene, Benzo[e]pyrene and Decacyclene with molecular weight of 78.12, 128.174, 178.23, 202.256, 252.3 and 450.5 g/mol, respectively); c- relatively hydrophilic molecules (Phenol, Bisphenol A, Ellagic acid, Epigallocatechin gallate, Procyanidin B2 and Theaflavin-3-gallate with molecular weight of 94.11, 250.275, 302.197, 458.372, 578.52 and 716.604 g/mol, respectively) (each of the mentioned molecules will be examined in PEF-treated bacteria suspended in four different PBS concentrations).
-It is important to note that most of the hydrophobic and hydrophilic molecules are considered as environmental contaminated and were reported to be biodegradable.
-Where part of the molecules are characterized by slow biodegradation rate (Fernández-Luqueño et al., 2010 to add references).
-The control of these experiments will be done with non-PEF treated suspension of P. putida F1 in corresponded physical and environmental parameters.
-The measurements: 1- After the suspension of the PEF-treated bacteria in the BHI, the permeabilization rate of each molecule will be examined using HPLC in different intervals (for example every 15 min) until the permeabilization rate will be decreased to zero (the measurements will be conducted in the supernatant).
-2- To understand the level of the bacterial enzyme activity during the pore formation and resealing, the degradation rate for two selected molecules (hydrophobic and hydrophilic) will be examined.
-For this, the bacterial sediment will be extracted using sonicator and the intermediate metabolite will be measured using HPLC.
-3- The colony forming unite (CFU) will be examined immediately after the suspension in BHI and at the same intervals as described in paragraph 1.
-4- The total specific energy (WT) will be calculated as described earlier in the work of Raso et al. (2016).
-Calculating the specific energy input per pulse (W); see Equation 1.
+3.2.1 Examination of the pore size resealing time in electroporated Gram-negative bacteria: The experimental conditions are described as follows.
+A bacterial suspension of Pseudomonas putida F1 (6899 DSMZ, Germany) will be exposed to a pulsed electric field (PEF) of about 1– 4 kV cm-1 with a frequency of 100 Hz, square pulse shape, with a duration of 10 µs.
+Pulse variation number between 1,000 to 10,000 in a continuous series of trains which include 500 pulses each will be applied.
+The duration of a train will be 5 s with a 2 s interval between the trains.
+The trains will be delivered in a polar mode.

+P. putida F1 suspended in PBS will be diluted in ultra-pure (UP) water (0 – 24.22 mM PBS) which leads to current densities between 0.02 ± 0.01 to 5.2 ± 0.1 A cm-2.
+The conductivity before adding the bacteria in the UP water and PBS will be 1 and 155–4058 µS cm-1, respectively.
+Immediately after the PEF treatment of the bacterial suspension into PBS (four different conductive solutions) with the different current densities, the treated bacterial suspension will be diluted into brain heart infusion (BHI), a rich medium.
+The BHI medium will contain: a) a fluorescent dye, Lucifer Yellow (457.25 Da), in an attempt to receive crude information on the pores duration until revealing; b) hydrophobic compounds from one aromatic hydrocarbon to 10 rings which include 7 aromatic hydrocarbon and 3 rings of 5 carbons which include benzene, naphthalene, anthracene, pyrene, benzo[e]pyrene and decacyclene with molecular weights of 78.12, 128.174, 178.23, 202.256, 252.3 and 450.5 g/mol, respectively; c) and relatively hydrophilic compounds including phenol, bisphenol A, ellagic acid, epigallocatechin gallate, procyanidin B2 and theaflavin-3-gallate with molecular weights of 94.11, 250.275, 302.197, 458.372, 578.52 and 716.604 g/mol, respectively.

+Each of the aforementioned compounds will be examined in PEF-treated bacteria suspended in four different PBS concentrations.
+It is important to note that most of the chosen hydrophobic and hydrophilic compounds are considered as environmental contaminants and were reported to be biodegradable.
+Part of these molecules are characterized by slow biodegradation rates (Fernández-Luqueño et al., 2010 to add to references).
+The control of these experiments will be non-PEF treated suspensions of P. putida F1 in corresponding physical and environmental parameters.

+3.3.2 Methods and Calculations: After the suspension of the PEF-treated bacteria in BHI, the permeabilization rate of each molecule will be examined using High Performance Liquid Chromatography (HPLC) at differing time intervals (for example every 15 min) until the permeabilization rate will reduce to zero.
+The measurements will be conducted on the supernatant.
+To understand the level of the bacterial enzyme activity during the pore formation and resealing, the degradation rate for two selected compounds (hydrophobic and hydrophilic) will be examined.
+For this, the bacterial sediment will be extracted using a sonicator (name, version, manufacturer, location) and the intermediate metabolites will be measured using HPLC.
+CFUs will be examined immediately after the suspension into BHI and at the same intervals as described in paragraph 1.

+The total specific energy (WT) will be calculated as described in the research performed by Raso et al. (2016).
+Equation 1 calculates the specific energy input per pulse (W).
 The W is the integral over time of the recorded pulse shape of voltage and current that was measured on the treatment chamber during the pulse (τ).